 This process generally takes at least 1 year from beginning to end.

 Unfortunately, there are limited financial resources available for restoration/rehabilitation work for your historic property.
 Although some federal grant programs exist on the books, it has been a number of years since Congress has appropriated funds for most them.
 Properties in Certified Local Government communities can reach out to their local Historic Preservation Commission about the CLG Grant program for help.
 Owners of certain income-producing properties that are listed in the National Register of Historic Places may qualify for a federal tax credit under the Federal Tax Credit Program.

 Other organizations may have limited grant funds available for historic preservation projects for public- or non-profit-owned properties; check their websites for more information:

-The Idaho SHPO has scanned all of it National Register nomination forms.
+The Idaho SHPO has scanned all of it National Register nomination forms and most of them are available for download through our interactive map of Historic Places in Idaho.
 Contact our office to have a digital copy emailed or a hard copy mailed to you.
 For copies of NRHP nominations for properties located in other states, contact that state’s State Historic Preservation Office.

 The National Register of Historic Places nomination form, instructions, and other NPS guidance publications can be found on the National Park Service’s website.

 If you have further questions about the form or how to complete it, call (208) 488-7468 or e-mail the Architectural Historian at the Idaho SHPO.

 Open 5 Days a Week